uboumedj/ct_search_engine/README.md

 BM25 search with Python is very slow.
 With a single term, search delay is reasonable.
 With multiple terms, it becomes cumbersome.
 Needs improvement.

 Also, might take a look at LLMs for query augmentation.

+## How to use

+To run the fastAPI version, simply use `fastapi run online.py`.

+To run a CLI simpler version, you can run `python main.py`.